 CREATE TABLE foo (a TINYINT NOT NULL) SELECT b+1 AS a FROM bar;

 IF NOT EXISTS is

-given and the destination table already exists, MySQL handles
+given and the target table exists, nothing is inserted into the

 To ensure that the binary log can be used to re-create the